nickest14/Leetcode-python/README.md

 #### 1319.
 Number of Operations to Make Network Connected

+#### 1334.
+Find the City With the Smallest Number of Neighbors at a Threshold Distance

 #### 1395.
 Count Number of Teams

 #### 1409.
 Queries on a Permutation With Key